Docs

 When using .boc files:

-• Dependencies can still reference this contract
+• Other contracts can still reference this contract in their depends

-Path Mappings
+Path mappings

-You can define path aliases for the Tolk compiler in the [import-mappings] section.
+Define additional path aliases for the Tolk compiler in the [import-mappings] section.
 These are useful for importing library code without using complex relative paths.

 [import-mappings]